 Even if you’re going through a stressful time in life, there are ways to curb that and still promote hair growth in your life.
 Always remember that hair growth takes time, and the remaining patient during your journey is essential.
 With that being said, here are some ways to increase hair growth.

-Use a shampoo that has natural ingredients and is sulfate and, alcohol and paraben free take the time to read the labels.
+- Shampoo: Use a shampoo that has natural ingredients and is sulfate, alcohol and paraben free.
+Take the time to read the labels.

-If you haven’t tried using hair supplements, you might want to try incorporating some into your diet.
-Eating healthy foods will increase the benefits of the supplements as well!
-Also, just to make sure you’re not interfering with any medications you may already be taking, make sure that you check in with your doctor first.
+- Take Hair Vitamins: If you haven’t tried using hair supplements, you might want to try incorporating some into your diet.
+Eating healthy will increase the benefits of the supplements as well!
+Also, just to make sure you’re not interfering with any medications you may already be taking, make sure you check in with your doctor first.

-Some people are under the mistaken notion that sleep is “over-rated” and we all have to grind 24/7.
-Remember when you were a child how your parents or care giver would make you take a nap or perhaps your kids were little cranky and things would only be until after they took a nap?
-The same holds true for us as adults today we need rest just to think clearly.
-The truth of the matter is getting a goods night sleep is extremely important.
-Why? you may ask it gives your body time to heal, repair, and restore its cells, muscles, and brain.
-Getting enough sleep helps you feel and look better it can even help pause weight gain.
+- Sleep: Some people are under the mistaken notion that sleep is “over-rated” and we all have to grind 24/7.
+Remember when you were a child how your parents or care giver would make you take a nap or perhaps your kids were little cranky and things would only be ok until after they took a nap?
+The same holds true for us as adults, we need rest just to think clearly.
+The truth of the matter is getting a goods night sleep is extremely important, it gives your body time to heal, repair, and restore its cells, muscles, and brain.

 All the best,